bignimbus/you-are-here.vim/README.md

 The problem is that having more than a few splits open can be disorienting for onlookers in pair programming sessions, demos, or presentations.
-Every now and then, you may yourself find yourself wanting a quick, readable, at-a-glance overview of the visible splits on the screen.
+Every now and then, you may even find yourself wanting a quick, readable, at-a-glance overview of the visible splits on the screen.